Baxter (BAX)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

 We can take a deeper look into Baxter’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, Baxter’s adjusted operating margin was flat this quarter but declined by 3 percentage points over the last five years.
+As we mentioned earlier, Baxter’s adjusted operating margin declined by 4.6 percentage points over the last five years.
 This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q3, Baxter reported adjusted EPS of $0.69, down from $0.80 in the same quarter last year.
-Despite falling year on year, this print easily cleared analysts’ estimates.
-Over the next 12 months, Wall Street expects Baxter’s full-year EPS of $2.62 to shrink by 1.7%.
-This is unusual as its revenue and operating margin are anticipated to increase, signaling the fall likely stems from "below-the-line" items such as taxes.
+In Q4, Baxter reported adjusted EPS of $0.44, down from $0.58 in the same quarter last year.
+This print missed analysts’ estimates.
+Over the next 12 months, Wall Street expects Baxter’s full-year EPS of $2.27 to shrink by 14.2%.

 9. Cash Is King